 My favorite serums and masks to use when I microneedle.

-I love this Hyaluronic Acid serum by Cos De Baha for use before, during, and after I microneedle.
-During my treatment, it helps the pen slip over my skin smoothly, plus adds extra hydration to the microchannels.
+I love this Hyaluronic Acid serum by Cos De Baha for use before, during, and after microneedling.
+During my treatment, it helps the pen slip over my skin smoothly and adds extra hydration to the microchannels.

 These Copper Peptides by Skin Biology are a must-have when microneedling.
 Copper peptides are often added to skin care serums for their firming effect on loose or wrinkled skin.

-Here’s another great face sheet mask by Facetory- Their Glow Baby Glow mask with niacinamide, aloe, and flower extracts brightens, soothes, and moisturizes the skin.
+Here’s another excellent face sheet mask by Facetory- Their Glow Baby Glow mask with niacinamide, aloe, and flower extracts brightens, soothes, and moisturizes the skin.

-Lastly, red light therapy is a great treatment to do after microneedling.
+Lastly, red light therapy is an excellent treatment after microneedling.
 This lamp is one of my favorite purchases of 2022.
-Originally, I bought this lamp on the recommendation of my doctor to help heal my incisions after surgery.
-I still use it almost every day to improve my skin, generalized inflammation, gut health, muscle soreness after workouts, and simply for the calming effect it gives me after a long day of work.
+I originally bought it on the recommendation of my doctor to help heal my incisions after surgery.
+I still use it almost daily to improve my skin, generalized inflammation, gut health, muscle soreness after workouts, and simply for the calming effect it gives me after a long day.

 What depth and speed should I set my pen to?

-The Dr. Pen website has a lot of the information you’ll need to get started including pen instructions as well as speed and depth guides.
-The more pins in a cartridge the less abrasive it will be so the speed can be set a little higher like a 4, 5, or 6.
+The Dr. Pen website has much information you’ll need to get started, including pen instructions and speed and depth guides.
+The more pins in a cartridge, the less abrasive it will be so that the speed can be slightly higher, like a 4, 5, or 6.
 Conversely, if a cartridge has fewer pins the more punctures it will make in the skin, therefore a slower speed setting is best.
-As an illustration, if you step on a nail it will likely go straight through your foot and cause a lot of damage.
+As an illustration, if you step on a nail, it will likely go straight through your foot and cause much damage.
 However, if you step on a bed of nails, the surface area is such that it is less likely to do a lot of damage or even puncture the foot.

 Stamping vs. Gliding Techniques

 Experts recommend using a stamping versus gliding technique when microneedling to avoid dragging the pen and potentially causing damage to your skin.
-I must admit the stamping technique takes longer and although it may be easier on the skin, I found I’m too impatient to stamp the pen.
-I often start off using the stamping method, especially in delicate or tender-skinned areas, but I usually end up gliding the pen most of the time.
+I must admit the stamping technique takes longer, and although it may be easier on the skin, I found I was too impatient to stamp the pen.
+I often start using the stamping method, especially in delicate or tender-skinned areas, but I usually end up gliding the pen most of the time.
 Make sure you apply plenty of serum to the skin before using the gliding technique so there’s plenty of slip.

 Steps to microneedle at home with the Dr. Pen.

-- Make sure your device is fully charged (or plugged in) before use.
+- Ensure your device is fully charged (or plugged in) before use.

 - Set the pen on “0” and insert a new cartridge into the pen.
 Keep the cap on the tip of the cartridge until ready to use.